Office of Student Conduct and Ethical Development

-The primary focus of the Judicial Affairs Office is to administer the Student Conduct Code by educating students about their social and ethical responsibilities as members of the university community.
+The primary focus of the Office of Student Conduct and Ethical Development is to administer the Student Conduct Code by educating students about their social and ethical responsibilities as members of the university community.

-The Judicial Affairs Office is committed to maintaining a safe and healthy environment for students to engage in campus life, interact with diverse individuals and participate in activities that encourages growth, curiosity, and scholarly fulfillment.
+The Office of Student Conduct and Ethical Development is committed to maintaining a safe and healthy environment for students to engage in campus life, interact with diverse individuals and participate in activities that encourages growth, curiosity, and scholarly fulfillment.
 We do this by maintaining two basic tenets:

 - Students are afforded reasonable rights as productive individuals of the campus community to function in an environment conducive to learning and personal growth.